lmsqueezy/wedges/README.md

 ## Packages

-- [@lmsqueezy/wedges/](./packages/wedges) - This is the heart of our project – the UI library itself.
+- [packages/wedges](./packages/wedges) - This is the heart of our project – the UI library itself.
 Here you'll find all the components, utilities, and core functionality of the Wedges UI library.

+- [packages/eslint-config](./packages/eslint-config/) - This package contains the ESLint configuration used by packages and apps in this monorepo.

 ## Apps

-- [docs](./apps/docs) - Contains the NextJS documentation site for the Wedges UI library.
+- [apps/docs](./apps/docs) - Contains the Next.js documentation site for the Wedges UI library.
 This is where we maintain the documentation, examples, and guides for using the library.

 ## Development